Bizarre Coincidences That Still Give Us The Creeps

 In the early 20th century, luxury liners were the bee's knees.
 The White Star Line was one of the premiere ship-builders, and three of their biggest and best were the Olympic, Titanic, and Britannic.
 You know most of the story, but strangely, one woman was onboard every single one of them.

 Her name was Violet Jessup, and she was an Irish nurse from Argentina.
-It started in 1911, when she was onboard the Olympic when it collided with the HMS Hawke.
-The Olympic didn't sink, but Jessop's friends convinced her that an even more incredible time was to be had working on Titanic ... so she that's where she headed next, and she was one of the survivors pulled from the freezing Atlantic by the Carpathia.
+It started in 1911 when she was onboard the Olympic when it collided with the HMS Hawke.
+The Olympic didn't sink, but Jessop's friends convinced her that an even more incredible time was to be had working on Titanic ... so that's where she headed next, and she was one of the survivors pulled from the freezing Atlantic by the Carpathia.

 Not to be deterred by something clearly trying to send her a message, she went back to sea to serve on White Star's Britannic, which was drafted into service as a hospital ship during World War I. That ship hit a mine, and Jessop found her way into the lifeboats yet again.
 This time, though, that lifeboat was dragged back toward the sinking ship and its propellers.
-Seeing other ill-fated lifeboats—and their passengers—chopped to bits by the propellers, she jumped, hitting her head hard enough that she would have headaches for the rest of her life.
+Seeing other ill-fated lifeboats — and their passengers — chopped to bits by the propellers, she jumped, hitting her head hard enough that she would have headaches for the rest of her life.

 You're guessing she swore off ships forever, right?
 You'd be wrong.
 She worked as a ship's stewardess until 1950.